 This September, the Canadian Mental Health Association, Alberta Division is hosting a workplace conference designed to improve mental health outcomes in Alberta workplaces.

-Working Stronger • Equipping Albertans for better workplace mental health is two days of networking, information exchange and dialogue that will advance our efforts to support healthier workplaces across the province.
+Working Stronger • Work/Life Balance: Fact or Fiction? is two days of networking, information exchange and dialogue that will advance our efforts to support healthier workplaces across the province.
 It brings together the most creative and inspiring mental health thinkers and leaders in the field.

 This conference is ideally suited to organizations and individuals interested in learning more and becoming champions of workplace mental health in Alberta.

 What Will Set This Conference Apart?